johyexson/Retail_Sales_Analysis/README.md

 * Constructed queries to analyse and obtain findings from the data
 * Exported the data in order to visualize and further analyse in Tableau
 * Created a dashboard using PowerBI Desktop to visualize the results and findings
+NOTE: I decided to use both visualization tools because I wanted to try out my skills in both.
 # Tools
 * Excel
 * SQL(PostgreSQL)